Glitchii/Glitchii/README.md

       <h1>Glitchii</h1>
       <br>
       <div>
         My name is 'Glitchii' and I love programming and technology!
-I have experience in Python and JavaScript and specialize in web development and software development.
+I have experience in Python and JavaScript and specialize in web and software development.
 I am always looking to learn new stuff and improve my skills. <!-- Some of my favorite technologies to work with are React, Node.js, Express.js and anything Python offers. --> Checkout some of my projects.<br>
       </div>
     </p>
     <div>